PulKc/Questions-and-Answers-in-Math-Logical-and-Critical-Thinking/README.md

   - Patterns & Sequences
   - Logical Reasoning
   - Critical Thinking
-  - Visual Reasoning (utilizing emojis)
+  - Visual Reasoning (utilising emojis)

 - **Step-by-Step Solutions:** Each question is paired with a detailed solution, ensuring clarity and comprehensive understanding.